elishamutang/odin-recipes/README.md

 # First project from The Odin Project

-This project is for the Foundations Course on The Odin Project, which focuses on creating a 'Recipe' website using HTML!
+This project is for the Foundations Course on The Odin Project, which focuses on creating a 'Recipe' website using HTML & CSS!

 ## Things I learnt:
 - Using VSCode and utilizing the HTML boilerplate shortcut by typing '!'.